MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 		)

-Since we are importing to our local computer, we’ll be sure the compute context is set to local.
-We will store the data in a file named *ccFraudSub.xdf* in our current working directory
+Since we are importing to our local computer, we are sure the compute context is set to local.
+We store the data in a file named *ccFraudSub.xdf* in our current working directory

 	rxSetComputeContext("local")
 	teradataImportDS <- RxTeradata(connectionString = tdConnString,